Kittaru87/CV/README.md

 It was only when I started a 3-month evening web development course at [23 Code Street](https://www.23codestreet.com/) that I finally understood what I wanted to do - programming!
 This led to a number of online courses and finally to [Makers](https://makers.tech/), a 16-week intensive dev bootcamp.
 And I am loving every second of it!
 I have even started a [blog](https://medium.com/@sophbell87), which is really helping to consolidate my learning (and is great practice for code documentation).

-I look forward to taking the skills I already have and those I will learn and applying them to any project that comes my way.
-Most of all I look forward to working with like-minded people who feel passionate about coding and with whom I can take the next step in my career.
+I now look forward to taking the skills I already have and those I will learn and applying them to my role at DMW Group.

 **Tech Skills** : Ruby, Rails, Javascript, React, Python, jQuery, HTML, CSS, SQL, PostgreSQL, NodeJS